KOJAK - HIGH FERTILITY SHEDDING MATERNAL

 KOJAK CLIENT TESTIMONIAL

-- Bill Piggot from Geraldton introduced Kojaks into his Dorper flock 3 year ago. the resultant F1 progeny achieved 125% in their first year (compared to 80 - 90% from his pure Dorper ewes).
+- Bill Piggot from Geraldton introduced Kojaks into his Dorper flock several years ago.
+The resultant F1 progeny achieved 125% in their first year (compared to 80 - 90% from his pure Dorper ewes).
 The Kojak rams were also a far better frame size and displayed a much better temperament.

 Right: 15 month old Kojak ewes with twin lambs at foot.
 These ewes will completely shed by summer, and will undergo embryo transfer flushing this season.